-It was unfortunate for me that I did not know my grandparents very well.
-My maternal grandfather, Henry Schmuck had died before my birth, and my paternal grandfather, Dr. John Aaron Moore died when I was only 3 years old.
-My parents named me for my grandfathers; thus John Henry.
+It was unfortunate for me I did not know my grandparents very well.
+My maternal grandfather, Henry Schmuck had died before my birth, and my paternal grandfather, Dr. John Aaron Moore died when I was only four years old.
+My parents named me for my grandfathers, thus John Henry.
 The only grandparent with whom I was able to have any relationship at all was my paternal grandmother, Daisy Graham Moore who was affectionately known by everyone in the family as Deeji.
 She is shown above holding her first great-grandchild, Lydia (Caraway) who is Berry Lee (Bubba) and LaNell’s first-born.

-At some point after the car was purchased, Granddad attempted to teach Deeji to drive their new and what must have seemed to her a complicated machine.
+At some point after the car was purchased Granddad attempted to teach Deeji to drive their new and what must have seemed to her a complicated machine.
 The levers and pedals in this automobile required a greater amount of eye to hand coordination than was required to drive a buggy, especially one pulled by Dolly who knew her way around town.
 Granddad had a garage built to house the car, and it was located near the rear of their residence and at the end of a relatively long driveway.
-Following several training sessions, Granddad must have felt comfortable with Deeji’s driving skills, so he allowed her to drive alone.
+Following several training sessions Granddad must have felt comfortable with Deeji’s driving skills, so he allowed her to drive alone.
 I have a visual in my mind of the experience for both Deeji and Granddad.
-I can just hear Granddad’s final instructions, “Now Daisy, don’t forget the lever on the steering wheel to make the car move forward, and remember that the brake to stop the machine is located on the floor board on the right.”
+I can just hear Granddad’s final instructions, “Now Daisy don’t forget the lever on the steering wheel to make the car move forward, and remember that the brake to stop the machine is located on the floor board on the right.”
 She must have said, “It just doesn’t feel natural holding onto a wheel instead of holding Dolly’s reins!”

 The first part of the trip must have gone well, and she probably went around the block at a snail’s pace.
-When she finally saw their driveway and was almost home, I imagine she gave the machine a little extra speed to prove her daring.
-As she sped down the driveway, she must have thought about Dolly needing no instructions to stop, and assumed the carriage in which she was riding would also stop on its’ own.
+When she finally saw their driveway and was almost home I imagine she gave the machine a little extra speed to prove her daring.
+As she sped down the driveway she must have thought about Dolly needing no instructions to stop, and assumed the carriage in which she was riding would also stop on its’ own.
 It was told by her neighbors that you could hear Miss Daisy’s high-pitched voice screaming “whoa Dolly” as the gas-powered machine crashed through the back of the garage.
 It landed safely on the grass in the backyard without overturning.
-Fortunately it was only Deeji’s pride that suffered any serious injury, and despite Granddad’s persistent and loving encouragement, Deeji never drove again her entire life.
+Fortunately it was only Deeji’s pride which suffered any serious injury, and despite Granddad’s persistent and loving encouragement Deeji never drove again her entire life.
 Some experiences are just too painful to risk recurring.
-As far as I know, Dolly was retired to a leisure life in the pastures of Three Creeks, where the family land was located and many friends of the Moore’s lived.
+As far as I know Dolly was retired to a leisure life in the pastures of Three Creeks where the family land was located and many friends of the Moore’s lived.
 I imagine that Deeji much preferred Dolly over that fancy Model T and longed to have her back in service more than Granddad did.